MarcelleMvondo/Covid19-evolution-analysis/README.md

 # Covid19-evolution-analysis

-In this project, we will analyze the evolution of Covid 19 in the Data Source world: https://www.ecdc.europa.eu/en/publications-data/download-todays-data-geographic-distribution-covid-19-cases-worldwide
+In this project, we will analyze the evolution of Covid 19 in 2020 worldwide, the Data Source: https://www.ecdc.europa.eu/en/publications-data/download-todays-data-geographic-distribution-covid-19-cases-worldwide

 Here are some questions that can guide our analysis :